abhishek-2k23/MasterJi-Test-1/README.md

 ### Screenshots
 ![Cats Listing](./src/Asset/screenshots/catslist.png)

+## Styling
+- For the styling Tailwind Css is used
+- For the fonts Google Fonts are used
 ## Project Structure
 - `/random-user`: Displays the Random User Profile component.
 - `/random-jokes`: Displays the Random Jokes Tweet component.